 Pippa is a super-sweet girl!
 She was a little unsure of her foster family when she first arrived, but after a few hours of being leashed to her foster Dad, she started to realize she had nothing to fear (except maybe a bath!), and they could be trusted.
-She has the most adorable face and wet nose, and wants nothing more than to play.
-Play with her humans, play with other dogs, just PLAY.
+When new guests come into the house, she watches from a safe distance but trusts her humans to watch out for her.

-Pippa appears is a very sweet girl, and will be a great companion dog for one very lucky family!
+Pippa is a very sweet girl, and will be a great companion dog for one very lucky family!

 PLEASE READ THIS:

 Your message has been sent to Missouri German Shepherd Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.